jmcb/python-cairo-dependencies/README.rst

  - fontconfig, which is licensed under the terms of the `fontconfig license`_.
  - libpng, which is licensed under the terms of the `libpng license`_.
  - zlib, which is licensed under the terms of the `zlib license`_.
+ - libexpat, which is licensed under the terms of the `MIT License`_.

 This individual package, its documentation, and the code required to build the package, is licensed under the terms of the MIT License.
 See `LICENSE.RST`_.